 The bottom line: your hair needs conditioner, and unless you go crazy overboard, your hair will thank you by looking its absolute best all the time.

 Many other finishing products are successful at taming frizz but end up leaving hair oily and greasy.
-Busy Beauty’s dry conditioner truly does it all by combining a lightweight, non-greasy formula with four high-quality, natural oils that leave hair ultra-hydrated without a whisper of greasy.
+A good dry conditioner truly does it all by combining a lightweight, non-greasy formula with four high-quality, natural oils that leave hair ultra-hydrated without a whisper of greasy.
 It’s safe for all hair types and sulfate-free!
 Remember, it’s not been made to wash your hair and scalp.

 Just a little spritz here and there, and voilà – your strands are instantly more satiny (not to mention the lovely fragrance) and ready for their grand debut.
 It looks like dry shampoo’s sidekick is starting to steal the spotlight!